EXHIBITIONS

 Sir William Harpur Gallery - Free Entry

-The Schools’ Art Competition funded by The Harpur Trust, featuring more than 100 pieces of artwork created by pupils from schools across the borough, will run throughout the summer.
-The children aged 4 to 18, will be creating their artwork during the Autumn and Spring terms at workshops from professional visiting artists in their schools, organised by The Trust.
+their schools.
 The theme for the 2026 exhibition is Aspire: Nurturing Potential, based on their aspirations, goals, dreams, hopes and what they want to be or do in life.
 This may be looking ahead to the year, before they go to secondary school, when they leave school, or even later in life.
+The competition and exhibition are delivered by The Harpur Trust and The Higgins Bedford.

 Further information please see Art Competition - Harpur Trust.